Breisoft/fastcfg/README.md

 ## 🎓 The 3 Simple Rules

-FastCFG's magic makes config values behave like regular Python values 99% of the time.
+vein's magic makes config values behave like regular Python values 99% of the time.
 For that 1%, here are the only rules you need:

 ```python
 # Rule 1: Your code → Just use it normally ✨